-Minor and Certificate: Students completing the program receive a certificate and are recognized as having earned a Minor in Public Affairs.
+Students completing the program and meeting McBride's GPA requirements receive a certificate and are recognized as having earned a Minor in the McBride Honors Program in Public Affairs.
+Students completing the program but not meeting GPA requirements will earn a Minor in Public Affairs.